-Surveys can be pretty tricky things because the response you receive often depends on how you ask the question – if it’s open-ended or contains leading words or statements.
-There are a number of polls that have been conducted in recent years claiming that upwards of 80% or 90% of respondents want GMO labeling.
-What’s interesting to me, though, is that I’ve been searching for the actual surveys to see how the questions were asked, and I can’t find them.
+Surveys can be pretty tricky things because the response you receive often depends on how you ask the question―if it's open-ended or contains leading words or statements.
+A number of polls have been conducted in recent years claiming that upwards of 80 percent or 90 percent of respondents want GMO labeling.
+What's interesting to me, though, is that I've been searching for the actual surveys to see how the questions were asked, and I can't find them.
 This makes me skeptical about the validity of the results, no matter how big or small the sample size or margin of error.
 If you happen to locate those survey questions, let me know!

-Since we can’t evaluate how those questions were asked, here are a couple of other surveys for your consideration.
+Since we can't evaluate how those questions were asked, here are a couple of other surveys for your consideration.
 (Yes, I see the irony!)
-First, the International Food Information Council (IFIC) conducts a biennial survey on Consumer Perceptions of Food Technology, including genetic engineering (“GMO”).
-According to their 2012 results, less than one percent of the total number surveyed identified GMO labeling as a priority.
+First, the International Food Information Council (IFIC) conducts a biennial survey on Consumer Perceptions of Food Technology, including genetic engineering.
+According to the survey's 2012 results, less than one percent of the total number surveyed identified GMO labeling as a priority.

 Q9.
 Can you think of any information that is not currently included on food labels that you would like to see on food labels?

 Twenty-four percent of those surveyed said yes.

 Q10.
 [IF YES] What types of information would that be?

 Three percent said GM when asked to provide the type of information they want to see.

 This open-ended approach is quite different than posing an aided question to someone about whether or not that person wants a GMO label.
 In 2013, Rutgers University conducted a survey about consumers' awareness and perception of GMOs that illustrates this point.
 According to an article about the report:

 "[D]etermining what labeling information they value is not a straightforward task.
 Whether consumers say they want GM food labels depends on how you ask the question, so we asked about it in several ways.